Is it easy or difficult to use our developer documentation? Let us know in this short survey ↗

 Example of a customer admin integration journey with Okta

-Acme is a company that is using Okta to manage identity for their workforce.
+Acme is a company that uses Okta to manage identity for their workforce.
 Acme is considering adding OktReward into their HR suite.
-Since OktReward is in the OIN with SSO and lifecycle management use cases, Acme knows that they can integrate OktReward securely into their existing Okta-managed SSO and automated user lifecycle flow with minimal effort.
+OktReward is in the OIN with SSO and lifecycle management use cases.
+Therefore, Acme knows they can integrate OktReward securely into their existing Okta-managed SSO and automated user lifecycle flow with minimal effort.
 In addition, Acme can access OktRewards audits for their compliance needs.

 Alicia is an admin at Acme and performs the following tasks to integrate OktReward:

-• Adds the OktReward app integration in the OIN catalog from the Okta Admin Console
+• Adds the OktReward app integration in the OIN catalog from the Admin Console

 • Follows the instructions provided by OktReward to configure the SSO and Okta Workflows integration